Creighton vs. Nebraska College Basketball Predictions & Picks - December 3

 Creighton Performance Insights

-- The Bluejays outscore opponents by 19.4 points per game (posting 83.3 points per game, 44th in college basketball, and allowing 63.9 per outing, 45th in college basketball) and have a +136 scoring differential.
+- The Bluejays outscore opponents by 19.4 points per game (scoring 83.3 points per game to rank 40th in college basketball while allowing 63.9 per outing to rank 38th in college basketball) and have a +136 scoring differential overall.

+- Creighton wins the rebound battle by 10.6 boards on average.
+It collects 38.7 rebounds per game, which ranks 24th in college basketball, while its opponents grab 28.1 per contest.

-- Creighton makes 12.0 three-pointers per game (second-most in college basketball), 7.0 more than its opponents.
+- Creighton makes seven more threes per game than the opposition, 12 (second-most in college basketball) compared to its opponents' 5.

+- The Bluejays' 110.3 points per 100 possessions on offense rank seventh in college basketball, and the 84.6 points they allow per 100 possessions rank 73rd in college basketball.

-- Creighton has had more turnovers than its opponents this season, committing 9.6 per game (38th in college basketball) while forcing 7.9 (361st in college basketball).
+- Creighton has lost the turnover battle on average this season, committing 9.6 per game (35th in college basketball action) while forcing 7.9 (360th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.